What Is Listed Property?

 • Time to find investments and manage them, or the cost to pay someone to do this.

-• Unforeseen costs, perhaps due to maintenance or at worst, an earthquake or other disaster.
+• Unforeseen costs, perhaps due to maintenance or, at worst, an earthquake or other disaster.

 • Leverage increases the risk more than most people might realise.
 If it really comes down to it, the bank can sell the property for less than the sum owing on the mortgage, then come after the property owner for the shortfall.
+Leverage also increases the risks related to interest rates – if interest rates lift substantially, the property’s appeal as an investment dramatically reduces as cash flow problems arise.

 • Over recent years, tax changes, tenancy law changes which firmly favour tenants, and several other laws and regulations have made life as a landlord more challenging.